 Goat Milk

-Goat’s milk is rich in proteins, vitamins.
-And minerals.
+Goat’s milk is rich in proteins, vitamins, and minerals.
 It’s hypoallergenic and has the same pH as our skin, so it’s easily absorbed.

 Olive Oil